 After Craig and I took a quick tour of the space, DMA Co-Founder Sam Sohaili and two art directors joined us in the conference room.
 The meeting was fast, but we were able to show a decent number of portfolios.
 Three books that stood out were Trevor Traynor, Tim Black, and Anthony Bruce Cunanan.
 While looking over the collections, we chatted about our services and learned what they do as an industry.
 Contrary to my initial impression, they’re involved in much more than just advertising.

 DMA United is a unique company with deep roots in fashion.
 Founded in 1994, DMA United has always been at the forefront of fashion and technology.
 To accomplish this over the years, they’ve had to expand their services and become a new type of agency.
-DMA United now describes themselves as, “a branding, marketing, and business development agency that provides creative advertising services, and the representation of individuals and brands.”
-In a nutshell, they develop creative relationships and utilize their connections to accomplish the marketing and branding needs for clients.
+DMA United now describes itself as, “a branding, marketing, and business development agency that provides creative advertising services, and the representation of individuals and brands.”
+In a nutshell, they develop creative relationships and utilize their connections to accomplish the marketing and branding needs of clients.
 For a great example of this, check out their case study on Zappos Couture.

 Overall this was a pretty solid trip!
 We got to learn about two unique businesses while showing some of our talented photographers.
 We also got free candy so let’s give a shout-out to Reese’s!

-If you’re interested in having us show your work, please to reach out!
+If you’re interested in having us show your work, please reach out!
 We would love to take your portfolio with us on our next trip.